tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_24/warp_simt.md

 **Warp programming operates at the "Warp level"** - you work with operations that coordinate all 32 threads within a single warp, enabling powerful primitives like `sum()` that would otherwise require complex shared memory coordination.

-This mental model helps you recognize when problems map naturally to warp operations versus requiring traditional shared memory approaches.
+This mental model supports recognizing when problems map naturally to warp operations versus requiring traditional shared memory approaches.

 ## The hardware foundation of warp programming